IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 then you forgot to create the symlink mentioned above.

-Click on the close button in the splash screen window to exit the "game".
+Use the Exit button in the main menu to exit the game.

 <!---
 ## What I've learned so far